 The street food of Varanasi is very popular among Indian travelers but it is not for people who are picky or have a weak stomach.
 There are so many unnamed shops and stalls in Varanasi for food.
 Here is my list of places to eat and things to eat in Varanasi.

 * Ram Bhandar is a sweet shop located in Kachori Gali at Chowk.
-They are very popular for breakfast of Kachori with Aloo ki sabzi and Jalebi.
+They are very popular for the breakfast of Kachori with Aloo ki sabzi and Jalebi.